Trevor Cahill Coasting along in Mediocrity

 So we are now 101 games into the 2012 season and Cahill has contributed 20 starts and 126 innings to the Diamondbacks producing mostly mediocre numbers.
 While his strikeouts per nine innings are currently at a career high pace of 6.5 per 9 innings he is also walking batters at a career rate of 3.5 per 9 innings as well.
 He threw for more than six innings in his last start marking only the second time in his last seven appearances he did so compiling a 3-4 record.

-In fact, comparing Cahill’s current season to his 2011 campaign [through his last start against the Rockies] the results are eerily similar.
+In fact, comparing Cahill’s current season to his 2011 campaign the results are eerily similar.
 Through July 22nd 2011: 8-9 3.77 ERA, 13 homeruns allowed in 136 innings pitched and through July 25th 2012: 8-9 3.86 ERA 12 homeruns allowed in 126 innings.
 If history is to repeat itself for Cahill in 2012 then we don’t have a whole lot of success to look forward to in his last two months.
 His final line in 2011 as an Oakland Athletic was 12-14 4.16 ERA 19 HR allowed in 207 2/3 innings.
 And that is pitching in a ‘pitcher friendly’ park at the Oakland Coliseum.
 Chase Field is ranked the 26th best park for pitchers- a far cry from Oakland’s 11th best rating.
 I don’t know about you but I would not consider that a successful season as a Diamondback and certainly not from a guy Towers and the team acquired to make sure they made another run at the N.L.
 West title this year.

 On the other side of the trade for the Athletics things are looking pretty good.
 In exchange for Cahill and reliever Craig Breslow, the Dbacks offered up outfielder Colin Cowgill, reliever Ryan Cook and the Diamondbacks 9th overall pick in 2007 Jarrod Parker.
 Parker had the tag of a kid with a lot of potential at the time of the trade having only pitched in one regular season game last September (six shutout innings btw) and one relief appearance in a playoff game against the Brewers but has been very good in his starting role all season long posting a 3.36 ERA and 7-4 record in 2012.
 He’s given up one or fewer runs in eleven of his seventeen starts- Cahill has allowed one or fewer in six of his twenty starts.
 Cook has been even better out of the bullpen taking over the closer role just eight weeks into the season.
 He’s posted a 1.90 ERA while limiting opponents to a .134 average.